isabella232/BitHeroesS20/Meghna/README.md

 *Publishing Function To Azure*

 1. Now it's time for us to publish everything to Azure.
-To do this, right click on `SchedulingBotFunction`, and select `Publish... ` .
+To do this, right-click on `SchedulingBotFunction`, and select `Publish... `.
 When it asks, `Where are you publishing today?`, choose `Azure`.
 And then, when it asks, `Which Azure service would you like to use to host your application?`, select `Azure Function App (Windows)`.

 2. At the bottom, you should see `Create a new Azure Function... `.
 Select that.
 Fill out the following groups as shown below, and press `Create` when done: